djeada/Databases-Notes/notes/02_database_design/04_indexing_strategies.md

 While indexes enhance data retrieval performance, they come at the cost of consuming disk space and memory:

-- **Balancing Act:** The benefits gained from improved query performance should be carefully weighed against the resources consumed by the indexes.
+- **Balancing Act:** Excessive indexing can lead to significant resource consumption, particularly in terms of memory usage.
+When the system's memory capacity is exceeded, it may resort to swapping, where data is temporarily moved from RAM to disk storage.
+This process can significantly degrade system performance due to the slower access speeds of disk storage compared to RAM.
 - **Proactive Monitoring:** Regular monitoring and potential adjustment of your indexing strategy are essential to ensure optimal resource utilization.

 ###  Harnessing Efficiency: Query Optimization